chadpark07/recipe-investigation/README.md

 5. Add Series containing the average rating per recipe to the dataset
 	- Getting the average rating per recipe which can have multiple ratings could later be used to understand the general rating across recipes

 The cleaned merged dataset has 234429 rows and 27 columns.
-The ‘dtypes’ and first 5 rows of the cleaned dataset are shown below.
-For ease of displaying the dataset, all columns except ‘steps’ and ‘review’ will be displayed:
+The 'dtypes' and first 5 rows of the cleaned dataset are shown below.
+For ease of displaying the dataset, all columns except `steps` and `review` will be displayed:

 **Columns of the Merged Dataset**